bitranox/rst_include/README.rst

 .. code-block:: bash

-   Usage: rst_include.py [OPTIONS] COMMAND [ARGS]...
+   Usage: rst_include [OPTIONS] COMMAND [ARGS]...

-     since You can not include files into RST files on github and PyPi, You can replace those imports with this software.
+     commandline tool to resolve RST File includes

    Options:
      --version   Show the version and exit.
      -h, --help  Show this message and exit.

    Commands:
-     include   include the include files, use "-" for stdin as SOURCE and "-"... info     get program informations
+     include  include the include files, use "-" for stdin as SOURCE and "-"... info     get program informations
      replace  replace <str_pattern> with <str_replace> <count> times